ihouwat/pygame-learning/same_again_game/scratchpad.md

 		- add victory music and attribution

 	- add sound effects
+		- on success
+			- DONE load a 'ding' sound effect
-		- on success, load and play the sound in the target language and a sound effect (ex: applause)
+			- DONE load a 'clap' sound effect between levels
-			- loading dynamically allows us to switch languages mid-game without resetting the sprites
+			- load and play the sound in the target language and a sound effect: loading dynamically allows us to switch languages mid-game without resetting the sprites
 		- on failure, play some 'try again' sound
 	- record and add languages to the game
 		- need to add a language dict to toggle languages